Microsoft PhD Scholarship Programme in Europe, Middle East and Africa (EMEA) 2020

 - Evidence that the research supervisor would be suitable to supervise a PhD student for the proposed research project.
 This may include a short list of the supervisor’s recent and relevant publications.
 Please consider including the URLs of the publications to make it easier for reviewers to find them.

-- How research relates to the Microsoft Research Cambridge lab’s current focal areas
+- How research relates to the Microsoft Research Cambridge lab’s current research themes.

 - Evidence that the department or laboratory offers a suitable environment for research in the proposed area.